asgeo1/octopress/source/portfolio/index.markdown

 --------------------------------------------------------------------------------
 ## 2012-2015

-For projects in 2015 and previous, please see my
+For projects in 2015 and earlier, please see my
 <a href="/portfolio/older-projects">older projects</a>